It's no secret that the way we shop has drastically changed in the last few years.

 - Are there regional idioms, events, teams or landmarks you can use to personalize your local messaging?

-You can also take this a step further, creating local landing pages and give customers an idea of the inventory that’s in stock at their local store or of locally specific specials.
+You can also take this a step further by creating local landing pages and giving customers an idea of the inventory that’s in stock at their local store or of locally specific specials.